taronull/taro/sapir.md

 > Edward Sapir and Benjamin Lee Whorf are known for _Sapir–Whorf hypothesis_.
 Although, they never co-authored any work or call it a hypothesis.
 The concept describes [linguistic relativity](https://en.wikipedia.org/wiki/Linguistic_relativity) where thoughts are shaped by the language used.

 Whorf is a purely algorithmic layout.
 It's optimised for shortest path travelled 2-dimensionally.
-The essence of Whorf is the vowels on the right-hand side.
+The heart of Whorf is the vowels on the right-hand side.
 Sapir relocates consonants to add human factors.
 Least used keys are placed on the outer corners.
-This is especially comfortable for relatively shorter pinkies.

-## Options
+## On Planck

-### Shifted punctuations & Hidden comma
+You can accomodate all ASCII characters on a Planck keyboard.

 ```
-" : .
-' ; ,
+ tap: ' , . /
+hold: ` ; : \
 ```

-Full/double punctuations can be more frequent than their semi/single counterparts.
-If this is your case, Sapir recommends shifted punctuations.

-Comma is layered on full stop.
-If you want separate comma key, you can change backtick to comma like Whorf.

-### Layers

-If available, Sapir recommends using layers.

 Delimiters and a numpad takes the lower layer.